kobotoolbox/kobo-docker/doc/May-2022-Upgrade.md

     \q
     ```

-1. Prepare container to new version
+1. Prepare container for new version

     New version of `kobo-docker` creates `kobotoolbox` database with PostGIS extension at first run.
     To avoid trying to this at each subsequent start, a file is created with date of first run.